in

 To cover a standard-sized patio in pavers, budget $2,500-$5,000 for materials and installation.
 Paver patio designs require more labor to install, since they must be laid individually.
 They also incur hauling costs, since they must be transported to the work site, whereas concrete can be mixed on location.

-Of course, the upfront cost isn’t the only factor to consider, there’s also maintenance.
+The upfront cost of a stamped surface isnโt the only factor to consider, thereโs also maintenance.
 Pavers can be replaced individually should they chip, break, or crack, while a concrete slab would need to be removed and repoured.

 However, keeping pavers clear, level, and weed-free is a bigger task than you might think.
-Many people prefer stamped concrete as a low-maintenance alternative to pavers.
+Many people prefer stamped concrete for its durability and as a low-maintenance alternative to pavers.

 Thinking long-term, pavers tend to last around 50 years, while stamped concrete has a lifespan of about 25 years, with appropriate maintenance and resurfacing.